keli95566/personal/_pages/about.md

 15.10.2022: Attended my first international conference and presented two papers at the IEEE International Conference on Mixed and Augmented Reality ([ISMAR 2022](https://ismar2022.org/)) in Singapore.

 01.09.2022: Presented my master thesis *Single Shot Phase Shift 3D Scanning with Convolutional Neural Network and Synthetic Fractals* at the 2022 Eurographics Symposium on 3D Object Retrieval in Florence, Italy.

-20.06.2022: Accepted to the Israel exchange program funded by the Helmholtz Institute of Data Science ([HIDA](https://www.helmholtz-hida.de/en/new-horizons/israel-exchange-program/)).
-I will join Prof.Sarah Keren's artificial intelligence group at the Israel Institute of Technology (Technion) for 6 weeks.